 Write a description of the goods or services you sold

 Provide an accurate description of what you sold for every transaction.
 This can help jog a customer’s memory and prevent a dispute from happening.

-If it is too much to write a description for each sale, create an item library.
-Then, when you process a sale, simply select the items or services sold and they’ll be added to the receipt.
+If writing descriptions for each transaction isn’t feasible for your business, create an item library.
+Then, when you process a sale, select the items or services sold and they’ll be added to the receipt.

 Use Square Feedback to collect comments from your customers about their purchase.
 If a customer has a problem with a sale, they can reach out to you directly from their digital receipt.
 You may be able to respond, issue a refund or resolve the issue without ever having to enter the dispute process.

 Although following these guidelines can reduce your chances of facing a dispute, there is always a potential risk when accepting credit card payments.
 If a customer does dispute a payment, Square will represent you in the dispute process free of charge and our team of specialists will use their expertise to help you along the way.
 You can learn more about the disputes process here.
 We also suggest that you familiarize yourself with how to protect from scams and fraud.